 How to Send Really Huge Files via Email

 But what do you do if you need to email a really huge file, like one that weighs 100GB?
 If your email plus attachment is more than 10MB after compression, use online file sharing services, because you won’t be able to attach such a large file to your email message.
 Every email service has limits on attachment sizes.
 Your best bet is to use FileWhopper.
 Why FileWhopper?
-Because this online service can easily handle sending large files of up to 1TB!
+Because this online service can easily handle sending large files of any size!
 No more limits on file sizes, so it’s definitely worth checking out.